 - For longer columns, Euler’s theory will apply.

-- For a longer columns, the lateral dimension will be significantly smaller than the length of the column.
+- The lateral dimension will be significantly smaller than the length of the columns.

-- For longer columns, the ratio of slenderness will be greater than 45.
+- The ratio of slenderness will be greater than 45.

-- For longer columns, the ratio of the effective length of the columns to the lowest lateral dimension of the columns will be greater than 12.
+- While the ratio of the effective length of the columns to the lowest lateral dimension of the columns will be greater than 12.

-- For longer columns, load carrying capacity will decrease with an increase in columns length.
+- The load-carrying capacity will decrease with an increase in column length.

-A short columns are basically defined as a columns by which the ratio of the efficient length of the column to the bottom lateral dimension of the columns is less than 12.
+Short columns are basically defined as columns by which the ratio of the efficient length of the columns to the bottom lateral dimension of the columns is less than 12.

 Important characteristics in long column:

-- Small columns will only fail because of crushing or direct compression.
+- Small columns will only fail due to crushing or direct compression.

-- For smaller columns, Rankine’s principle will apply.
+- In these types of columns, Rankine’s principle will apply.

-- For the short columns, the lateral dimensions will be larger than the length of the columns.
+- The lateral dimensions will be larger than the length of the columns.

-- For short columns, the Slenderness ratio will be less than 45.
+- The slenderness ratio will be less than 45.

-- For short column, the ratio of the effective length of the columns to the lowest lateral dimension of the columns will be less than 12.
+- While the ratio of the effective length of the columns to the lowest lateral dimension of the columns will be less than 12.

-- For short columns, load carrying capacity will be increased with a decrease in columns length.
+- For short columns, load-carrying capacity will be increased with a decrease in column length.